tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 It is not relevant to the protocol description, suffice to say that if any protocol version changes, the software version changes, but not necessarily vice versa.

-Software version shoudl be included in NodeInfo for convenience/diagnostics.
+Software version should be included in NodeInfo for convenience/diagnostics.

 We are also interested in versioning across different blockchains in a meaningful way, for instance to differentiate branches of a contentious